-Mr. Hong Ming Sang Mr. Lam Tung Leung
+Mr. Tso Ping Cheong, Brian Mr. David Tsoi Mr. Hong Ming Sang Mr. Lam Tung Leung

-In accordance with article 108 of Articles, one-third of the Directors for the time being, or, if their number is not three or a multiple of three, then the number nearest to but not less than one-third, are required to retire from office at each annual general meeting of the Company, provided that every Director (including those appointed for a specific term) shall be subject to retirement by rotation at least once in every three years.
+In accordance with the article 108 of Articles, one-third of the Directors for the time being, or, if their number is not three or a multiple of three, then the number nearest to but not less than one-third, are required to retire from office at each annual general meeting of the Company, provided that every Director (including those appointed for a specific term) shall be subject to retirement by rotation at least once in every three years.
 A retiring Director shall be eligible for re-election.
-The Directors to retire by rotation every year shall include (so far as necessary to obtain the number required) any Director who wishes to retire and not offer himself for reelection, and any Director who has not been subject to retirement by rotation in the three years preceding the annual general meeting, and any further Directors who have been longest in office since their last re-election or appointment and so that as between persons who became or were last re-elected Directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot.
+The Directors to retire by rotation every year shall include (so far as necessary to obtain the number required) any Director who wishes to retire and not offer himself for re-election, and any Director who has not been subject to retirement by rotation in the three years preceding the annual general meeting, and any further Directors who have been longest in office since their last re-election or appointment and so that as between persons who became or were last re-elected Directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot.

-In accordance with article 108 of the Articles, Ms. Wan Wai Ting, Mr. Ng Chi Fung and Ms. Cheung Laam will retire by rotation and, being eligible, offer themselves for re-election at the forthcoming 2018 AGM.
+In accordance with article 108 of the Articles, Mr. Wang Zhong Lei, Mr. Tso Ping Cheong, Brian and Mr. David Tsoi will retire by rotation and, being eligible, offer themselves for re-election at the forthcoming 2019 AGM.